 As Loudoun County continues to grow and still maintain thriving rural areas, the resulting evolving development patterns - from a suburban and rural County to one which includes increasing urban areas - creates additional and increasingly complex work for community development departments.
-To keep up with the demand for services, Planning and Zoning's resource needs include converting a long-term temporary planner in Zoning Administration to a regular FTE and a planning analyst to help the Department provide analysis regarding future development.
-Similarly, the Department of Building and Development's budget includes a natural resources engineer, to keep Loudoun's streams and waterways safe as the County continues to develop.
+For example, the Department of Building and Development's budget includes an assistant erosion and sediment control program manager to keep up with the increased workload and will provide complaint resolution and inspection oversight.